JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-5/Week-5.md

 	else:
 		guess = guess * 1.05;
 ```
+If this never reaches the acceptable error, you can add more iterations or restart the process with a better
+first guess.
+Odds are this won't work the first time, which is alright!
+Every time you revisit the problem, you learn more.

 Writing the guess-modifying *if* statements is the hardest part of iterative equation solving.
 It requires understanding the nature of the function you
 are trying to solve - speaking of which, can you think of a limitation of trying to solve a periodic function with iterative calculation?